Next: Other input devices

 - See section 2.2.4 ,

-for a discussion of the joystring.
+page 2.2.4 for a discussion of the joystring. for a discussion of the joystring.

 Esprit Project 8579/MIAMI (Schomaker et al., '95)